The-Schrodinger-s-Flow/Mflow/README.md

 > **Built at the EMBO Hackathon Microscopy Workshop · ITQB NOVA, Lisbon**

 Mflow is an open, reproducible automated microfluidic staining and imaging platform for **live/dead assays in bacterial cultures**.
-It was designed and built during the EMBO Hackathon Microscopy Workshop at ITQB NOVA (Oeiras, Lisbon) as a response to the challenge:
+It was designed and built during the EMBO Hack Your Microscopy Workshop at ITQB NOVA (Oeiras, Lisbon) as a response to the challenge:

 > *"In-Situ Live/Dead Staining of Bacterial Cultures — build an automated microfluidic staining and imaging system for live/dead assays."*